(A Day In The Life Of An Entrepreneur)

 Running a business (particularly one delivering professional services!) has its share of stress.
-Some days are full of lovely emails from clients, others … not so much.
+Some days are full of lovely emails from clients, others not so much.
 I know how not dealing with stress affects all aspects of your life.
-So bear with me while I share what helps me plus some tips I hope will help you find that calm happy place!
+So bear with me while I share what helps me plus some tips I hope will help you find that calm, happy place!

 During the day, when (if) it all gets a bit much I give my brain a break… Kindle is my escapism and 15 minutes spent in fiction land does wonders for blood pressure!
 In a calm and reasonable way I can then come back and deal with the issue causing the problem… minus the stress!

 What do you do when something stressful crops up in your day?

-For a more intensive approach come the weekend if we don’t have plans I’ll be scavenging at the beach for drift wood, pretty shells and sea glass then it’s into the garage for some crafty unwinding time.
+For a more intensive approach, come the weekend if we don’t have plans I’ll be scavenging at the beach for drift wood, pretty shells and sea glass.
+Then it’s into the garage for some crafty unwinding time.
 I’ve only started doing this in the last few months and it’s a way to keep busy doing something I love while freeing up my head to think freely.
 Whether you’re crafty, physical, creative or like puzzles… if you haven’t already, spend some time finding your ‘happy place’.

-Here’s some tips to try yourself, let’s do our best to eliminate stress from our business altogether!
+Here are some tips to try yourself, let’s do our best to eliminate stress from our business altogether!

 8 Ways to Manage Stress as an Entrepreneur